tlverse/tlverse-handbook/08-tmle3mopttx.md

 the treatment and covariates, or the relationship between the treatment and covariates.
 Further, we provide a Targeted Maximum Likelihood Estimator for the mean under the optimal individualized treatment that allows us to generate valid inference for our parameter, without having any parametric assumptions.

-For a technical presentation of the algorithm, the interested reader is invited to further consult @vanderLaanLuedtke15 and @luedtke2016super.
+In the following, we provide a brief overview of the methodology with a focus on building intuition for the target parameter and its importance --- aided with simulations, data examples and software demonstrations.
+For more information on the technical aspects of the algorithm, further practical advice and overview, the interested reader is invited to additionally consult @vanderLaanLuedtke15, @luedtke2016super, @montoya2021optimal and @montoya2021performance.

 ---